logicent/crudle/README.md

 - [ ] Add multi-tenant project structure and init script - _PoC done_

 _Later:_
-- [ ] Upgrade to Yii3 (with CycleORM datamapper) using Bulma and AlpineJS
+- [ ] Upgrade to Yii3 (with CycleORM datamapper) using Bulma and HTMX/AlpineJS
 - [ ] Use hybrid of Php Auth Manager _(predefined)_ and Db Auth Manager _(user-defined)_
-- [ ] Test and prefer RoadRunner over Nginx for production in Ubuntu 20.04+
+- [ ] Test and prefer RoadRunner 2 over Nginx for production in Ubuntu 20.04+
 - [ ] Testing - look into PestPHP but keep an open mind on the way forward
 - [ ] Development via Yii2-dockerized - _PoC done_
 - [ ] Deploying using deployer.org (optional)